Appetite (art gallery): History

-Appetite was created in 2005 by Daniela Luna.
-It generated considerable interest in the neighborhood of San Telmo, transforming its area into a prominent contemporary art district of Buenos Aires.
-Appetite also inspired young artists to open their own spaces.
+Established in 2005 by Daniela Luna, Appetite generated considerable interest in the neighborhood of San Telmo, transforming its area into a prominent contemporary art district of Buenos Aires.

 It quickly became known for its new artists and its openings and parties.
-As described by the New York Times, it was "an irreverent, punk-inflected gallery in San Telmo started by Daniela Luna, a feisty 30-year-old known for her shrewd eye and cool parties."
+The New York Times described it as "an irreverent, punk-inflected gallery in San Telmo started by Daniela Luna, a feisty 30-year-old known for her shrewd eye and cool parties."

 In mid-2010 Appetite closed the doors of its three Buenos Aires spaces, as Daniela Luna moved to Beijing, China.

 Overseas presence

 New York

 In 2008 and 2009 Appetite had a branch in Bushwick, Brooklyn, where it organized exhibitions and events.
-It had appearances in New York art fairs, like Pinta Art Show, where The New York Times pointed: "For once, a fair looks like an art exhibition, not a job-lot display.
+It had appearances in New York art fairs, including Pinta Art Show, where The New York Times claimed: "For once, a fair looks like an art exhibition, not a job-lot display.
 And when a booth is crowded, the pieces can be blamed, as is the case at Appetite, a gallery with branches in Buenos Aires and Brooklyn that shows young artists working in an accumulative mode."

 London

-Appetite was the first Argentinian gallery to be accepted at Frieze Art Fair, where it was one of the stands that received more attention from the press and public, and generated controversies by their approach to the global economic crisis as subject for the stand.
+Appetite was the first Argentinian gallery to be accepted at Frieze Art Fair, where it received attention from the press and public, and generated controversies due to their use of the global economic crisis as a subject for the stand.

-While The New York Times pointed: "With first-time exhibitors from China, Turkey, India and Argentina (from Buenos Aires, Appetite, where the work of about 10 artists is displayed in a kind of continuous trash heap), Frieze still managed to provide a random snapshot of an increasingly global and youthful art world in transition."
+The New York Times wrote: "With first-time exhibitors from China, Turkey, India and Argentina (from Buenos Aires, Appetite, where the work of about 10 artists is displayed in a kind of continuous trash heap), Frieze still managed to provide a random snapshot of an increasingly global and youthful art world in transition."

 Vilnius

-Appetite was invited to participate in the fair Art Vilnius 09, that year Vilnius was named European Capital of Culture, and this was one of the main events organized.
-The Appetite stand was nominated for best stand.
-While being in that city, Daniela Luna also made a performance at the Vilnius Graphic Art Center and a video screening from Argentinian artists.
+Appetite was invited to participate in the fair Art Vilnius 09, where they were nominated for best stand.
+While in Vilnius, Daniela Luna performed at the Vilnius Graphic Art Center and held a video screening from Argentinian artists.

 Milan

 In April 2008 it was part of the group of galleries presented to the fair MiArt by the name of FOCUS BUENOS AIRES.

 Local newspaper La Nación announced: (From Spanish) "With consortium format and cooperative spirit, a group of Buenos Aires galleries with the support of the minister of culture, Hernán Lombardi, and the curatorship of Adriana Forconi and Florencia Braga Menéndez, celebrated the opening of MiArt edition 13th."

-APPETITE participation at this fair was pointed by the New York Times as well: "Appetite gallery will get additional exposure in Milan when the contemporary art fair, MiArt 2008, spotlights emerging Buenos Aires artists in April.
+APPETITE participation at this fair was noticed by the New York Times as well: "Appetite gallery will get additional exposure in Milan when the contemporary art fair, MiArt 2008, spotlights emerging Buenos Aires artists in April.
 Adriana Forconi, a jet-settling consultant to the art fair, was in town recently to scout for worthy galleries, and was struck by what she calls the city’s 'frenetic and blissfully chaotic' pace."